 • I would like to begin by acknowledging that I am on the traditional land of Treaty ___ and home of the _______.

-• I would like to take a moment to acknowledge that I am on Treaty ___ territory, traditional land of the _______ peoples, and that other members of this {call/meeting} are working and living in the traditional land of many other Indigenous peoples.
+• I want to acknowledge that I am on Treaty ___ territory, the traditional land of the _______ peoples and that other members of this {call/meeting} are working and living in the traditional land of many other Indigenous peoples.

 commit to the journey